AstarNetwork/astar-community-tutorials/README.md

       - lists
       - hyperlinks

   - Method 2: Make sure `yarn` exists as a command in your terminal or VS Code and Github Desktop is installed.
-All the `git` operations described below can also be found within the desktop application.
+All the `git` operations described below can also be found within the menu of the desktop application, and common operations are clearly visible on launch.

 ### Setup: First time only